ktemkin/ktemkin.github.io/content/post/serdes-lfps.md

 defparam DCU0_inst.CH1_LDR_CORE2TX_SEL = "0b0";
 ```

-With a little bit of experimenting, I was able to come up with the following general configuration for reciept,
+With a little bit of experimenting, I was able to come up with the following general configuration for receipt,
 which works nicely for capturing LFPS bursts.

 ```